Chapter 28 : The Working Hypothesis

-"May I see the book a minute?"
+"May I see the book a minute?" she asked.
 Liam pushed the book over to Sadie, and she began to read aloud in a stage whisper, trying not to disturb the other students.

 'They are an endangered breed, and thus are protected by the Endangered Magical Creatures Act as well as the Treaty for the Mutual Respect of Sentient Creatures.
 Their eggs are defined as Class A Non-Tradeable Goods.'

 'Intelligent, sentient, magical, Madagascans can speak to humans in whatever language their guest happens to speak.
 They can be quite conversational, with a sly sense of humour (though also with a short fuse and a terrible temper).

 'They are poisonous, rather than fire breathing.
 Their fangs and tail are capable of dispensing heavy doses of potent venom.
 Anti-venom does exist, however, it often goes for naught - the bites are usually so vicious that the victim dies of blood-loss before anti-venom can be administered.
 They will also, in tight spaces, such as caves, spew clouds of toxic fumes from their mouths at their prey.